Xicomecoatl: The alliance

 Upon the arrival of the prisoners, Xicomecoatl and many other members of the court suggested for all of them to be sacrificed, but Cortés told them that such measures would not be necessary, and instead, he would personally imprison them.
 The prisoners were then sent to one of the rooms in which the Spaniards were settled, which was used as a cell for them.
 Upon the arrests, Cortés ordered the people of Cempoala, Quiahuiztlan and the rest of the over 30 Totonac cities in the empire to not pay tributes to Moctezuma anymore and to begin a rebellion against him.
 Some court members of Cempoala continued showing concerns about the arrests, believing Moctezuma would kill them all, but he claimed that nothing would happen.
 The mission at first appeared to be a success, but Cortés had other plans.
 That same day, at midnight, Cortés made a meeting with several of his soldiers, and said, according to Díaz del Castillo:

-"Look, free the two of them you find the most useful, and do it so that the other indians won't notice."
+"Look, free the two of them you find the most useful, and do it so that the other Indians won't notice."

 They snuck up to the cell of two of the five prisoners, where Cortés told them that he would help them flee from their prison as long as they obeyed his orders.
 They agreed, and he ordered them to go back to Tenochtitlan, and tell Moctezuma that the Spaniards were not an enemy, but that they were, in fact, loyal to him and willing to become his allies.
 The prisoners agreed to send this message, and so, illegally, Cortés helped the prisoners flee.
 The following day, Xicomecoatl noticed the lack of two prisoners, which made him upset.
 Cortés pretended to be angered by this fact, to prevent the rise of suspicions.
 Upon this, Xicomecoatl suggested the rest of the prisoners to be sacrificed, but Cortés intervened again, suggesting the rest of the prisoners to be imprisoned within the Spanish ships ashore, arguing that they did not deserve to be killed because they were only following orders of the emperor.
 They accepted, and the prisoners were chained up and sent to the ships.
 Again, the prisoners did not appear the next day.
 The court of Cempoala told Cortés that now Moctezuma would discover the conspiracy because the prisoners managed to flee, to which he continued to respond claiming that nothing would happen.

 The news of the arrests of the collectors were heard in multiple places across the empire, and supposedly, it was in this moment when many Totonacs began to believe the Spaniards were gods, although it appears as though Xicomecoatl did not believe in such a thing.
-The arrests did, however, begin a massive alliance between the Spanish Empire and over 30 different Totonac towns across the Mexica Empire that rose up against Moctezuma, and Cortés had made his first allies for the war.
+The arrests did, however, begin a massive alliance between the Spanish Empire and over 30 different Totonac towns across the Aztec Empire that rose up against Moctezuma, and Cortés had made his first allies for the war.
 However, tensions would appear between Spain and Cempoala not long after.